Our Mission: Equip Young Students to Become Skilled Writers

 At thirteen, I created a literary newsletter called The Inkwell filled with book reviews and short stories and gave copies away to friends and family.

 The first part of the name is in honor of that newsletter.
 With all of the resources I create on this website, I want young writers to be as excited about writing as I was when I created that newsletter and was first sharing my writing with others.

 What about the second part?
 Why scholars?
 I believe that it is important to learn something new every day and always try to expand our knowledge.
 A scholar is someone who enjoys studying and learning about the world and seeks to become a master in his or her field.

 Thus, an Inkwell Scholar enjoys learning new things, honing his or her talents, encouraging fellow scholars, teaching others, and sharing with the world what she or he has created.

 Join Inkwell Scholars Today!

-Sign up to the mailing list, and as a special welcome gift, I’ll send you a free copy of my guide 31 Best Writing Prompts.
+Subscribe to the email list for more writing resources.
+As a special welcome gift, you’ll get my guide 31 Best Writing Prompts.
 These are prompts tested in the classroom that will get young students excited about writing.